Kontsevich's Characteristic Classes as Topological Invariants of Configuration Space Bundles: Introduction

 and for every point $b\in B$, $\tl{h},h$ restrict to orientation-preserving homeomorphisms on the fibers over $b$, then the Kontsevich's characteristic classes of $\pi''$ pull back to those of $\pi'$ by $h_B$. \end{thm}

-\begin{rmk} Without the commutative condition of the diagram on the right, the assumptions of this theorem is the same as saying $(\tl h,h)$ is a $\cG$-bundle map. \end{rmk} \begin{rmk} {See Section \ref{rmk_sec} for some discussions about the condition in this theorem.} \end{rmk}
+\begin{rmk} Without the commutativity condition of the diagram on the right, the assumption of this theorem is the same as saying $(\tl h,h)$ is a $\cG$-bundle map.
+See Section \ref{rmk_sec} for some discussions about the condition in this theorem.
+In particular, Theorem \ref{restatement_thm} is a restatement and extension of Theorem \ref{main_thm}. \end{rmk}

+\begin{rmk} Theorem 1.4 in \cite{LinXie} (which appeared a few months after the present paper) implies Theorem \ref{main_thm}, at least in the case $M$ is a sphere.
+See Theorem \ref{restatement_thm}---a restatement of Theorem \ref{main_thm} (and the second to last paragraph above it, as well as Proposition \ref{frame_prp}), for why this is the case. \end{rmk}